 Breast reconstruction recovery

-Following your surgery for flap techniques and/or the insertion of an implant, gauze or bandages will be applied to your incisions.
+Following your breast reconstructy surgery for flap techniques and/or the insertion of a breast implant, gauze or bandages will be applied to your incisions.

 An elastic bandage or support bra will minimize swelling and support the reconstructed breast.
 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid.